May 29, 2021

 Rome wasn't built in a day.
 Neither are websites.
 The planning and crafting of a website will take a considerable amount of thought before you even get to the start of designing and developing it.

-I’ve put together a comprehensive list of questions you need to know before you get started on your website.
-It can be tempting to jump right in and quickly hire someone to develop your vision or tinker away on it yourself on a website building platform, but there is a considerable amount of value to be derived from taking it slow and making you sure you understand every aspect before you jump in.
+I’ve put together a comprehensive list of questions you need to know before you start redesigning your website.
+It can be tempting to jump right in, but there is a considerable amount of value to be derived from taking it slow and making you sure you understand every aspect before you jump in.

 Let's get started.